delete_bonds group-ID style arg keyword ...

 Note that the choice of remove and special options affects how 1-2, 1-3, 1-4 pairwise interactions will be computed across bonds that have been modified by the delete_bonds command.

-This command requires inter-processor communication to coordinate the deleting of bonds.
+This command requires inter-processor communication to acquire ghost atoms, to coordinate the deleting of bonds, angles, etc between atoms shared by multiple processors.
 This means that your system must be ready to perform a simulation before using this command (force fields setup, atom masses set, etc).
+Just as would be needed to run dynamics, the force field you define should define a cutoff (e.g. through a pair_style command) which is long enough for a processor to acquire the ghost atoms its needs to compute bond, angle, etc interactions.

 If deleted bonds (angles, etc) are removed but the 1-2, 1-3, 1-4 weighting list is not recomputed, this can cause a later fix shake command to fail due to an atom’s bonds being inconsistent with the weighting list.
 This should only happen if the group used in the fix command includes both atoms in the bond, in which case you probably should be recomputing the weighting list.